-- Mitigating Circumstances involving examinations: if you are prevented from attending an examination paper, or any part of an examination, for medical reasons, you should submit the Mitigating Circumstances Declaration Form with a doctor’s note confirming your inability to take or complete the exam at the prescribed time.
+If you are prevented from attending an examination paper, or any part of an examination, for medical reasons, you should submit the mitigating circumstances application with a doctor’s note confirming your inability to take or complete the exam at the prescribed time.
 You are strongly encouraged to do this as soon as possible after the missed examination.
-You must submit the required documentation no later than 3 working days following the day of your last University examination.
+You must submit the required documentation no later than 3 working days* following the day of your last University examination.

-- All other cases of mitigating circumstances should be submitted no later than Thursday of week 37 (Term 3, week 8).
-(This is 5 working days in advance of the Mitigating Circumstances Panel meetings in Physics, which are scheduled for Thursday of week 38.)
+All other cases of mitigating circumstances should be submitted no later than Thursday of week 37 (Term 3, week 8)*.
+This is 5 working days in advance of the Mitigating Circumstances Panel meetings in Physics, which are usually scheduled for Thursday of week 38.